Last Updated on: 15th January 2023, 09:25 am

-Here are 6 things you should know before visiting (or revisiting) Barcelona.
+Here are six things you should know before visiting Barcelona.

 1. Gaudi’s Creations Grace the City

 Antoni Gaudi (1852-1926) was a Catalan architect and a master of the Modernisme (or Catalan Art Nouveau) style of architecture.
-Modernisme is characterized by organic and botanical motifs, symbolism, rich ornamental details, and curves as opposed to straight lines.
+Modernisme is characterized by organic and botanical motifs, symbolism, rich ornamental details, and curves.

-Here is information on 21 sites in Barcelona where you can admire Gaudi’s talents.
-These are three of the most-visited Gaudi sites:
+Here is information on twenty-one sites in Barcelona where you can admire Gaudi’s talents.
+These are the three Gaudi sites we visited:

 La Sagrada Familia

 The exterior is as astounding as the interior.
-Its three facades represent three phases in the life of Jesus: nativity, passion, and glory.
+Its three facades represent three phases in the life of Jesus: the Nativity, the Passion, and the Glory.

-Construction began in 1882.
+Construction of La Sagrada Familia began in 1882.
 The estimated year of completion for all but some decorative elements is 2026.
-If that deadline is met it will have taken 144 years to build.
+If that deadline is met, it will have taken 144 years to build.
 The year 2026 marks the 100th anniversary of Gaudi’s death by being run over by a street tram at the age of 74.

 Here is some information about the structure and symbolism of the basilica.